DASPRiD/vrc-osc-manager/README.md

 Log files can be found on Linux under `~/.local/share/vrc-osc-manager\logs`.
 On Windows they should be located under `C:\Users\username\Application Data\vrc-osc-manager\logs`.
 The latest log file is always called `log`, while older ones are suffixed with a timestamp.
-Log files are rotated every hour and a maximum of 12 log files is every kept.

 ## Dark mode